mikaelsc5/ExpectJS/README.md

 The _'toBeGreaterThan'_ matcher compares with >

+The _'toBeCloseTo'_ matcher compares with the given precision

 The _'toThrow'_ matcher is for testing if a function throws an exception

 All matchers have a _'not'_ implemention that negate the matching.